gohjy/nush-hw-map/STANDARD.md

                     "content": (string) Homework content, e.g. "Complete Practice Paper 1 and check answers on Teams: https://v.gd/yourlinksomethingidk" (any link in the format of https://<url>(/path/to/resource)? is acceptable, for example https://example.com or https://example.org/something),

-                    "dueDate": (string) due date, e.g. "20251231T12:00:00" - always in SGT (if a homework has several parts with different due dates, put them in different items) (if there is no due time, just a due date, then if applicable put the start of the class timing, if not put 8 a.m.),
+                    "dueDate": (string) due date, e.g. "20251231T12:00:00" - always in SGT (if a homework has several parts with different due dates, put them in different items) (if there is no due time, just a due date, then if applicable put the start of the class timing, if not put 8 a.m.) (if there is no due date known, putting null as a value is acceptable),

                     "optional": (boolean) (optional) true / false.
 If not given, assumed to be false.